RiskIdentDMS/dbzio/README.md

+# Repository Archived

+This repository has been archived and is now read-only.

+## Reason for Archiving

+This project will no longer be maintained and new versions will no longer be published.

+## Important Notes

+- The code and all issues, pull requests, and discussions are still accessible in a read-only state.
+- No further updates, bug fixes, or support will be provided.

 # DBZIO
 DBZIO is a wrapper to combine ZIO and DBIO actions in one for-comprehension.
 Unlike other libraries, DBZIO provides possibility to run the resulting action in a context of database transaction.